cudoventures/cudos-docs/docs/cudos-intercloud/usage/via-user-interface/payments.md

 # Managing Your Payments

 On this page you can top up your account balance, from which all VMs take payments from.
-Any promotions applied to any payment methids will be displayed here.
+Any promotions applied to any payment methods will be displayed here.

 ![cic-payments](@site/static/img/cic-payments.png)